 Follicular Lymphoma: Relapsed/Refractory

-The term “A cancer that is resistant to treatment.” is used to describe when the lymphoma does not respond to treatment or when the response to treatment does not last very long.
+The term “refractory” is used to describe when the lymphoma does not respond to treatment or when the response to treatment does not last very long.

 Although many patients go into a remission that lasts for years after their initial treatment, the disease can often return.

-For patients who A disease that reappears or grows again after a period of remission. or become refractory, second-line therapies (treatment given when initial therapy does not work or stops working) are often successful in providing another remission.
+For patients who relapse or become refractory, second-line therapies (treatment given when initial therapy does not work or stops working) are often successful in providing another remission.
 Some patients who relapse do not need treatment right away, and an “active surveillance” (also known as “watch and wait” or “watchful waiting”) approach might be used.
 With this strategy, patients’ overall health and disease are monitored through regular checkup visits and various evaluating procedures, such as laboratory and imaging tests.
 Active treatment is started if the patient begins to develop lymphoma-related symptoms or there are signs that the disease is progressing based on testing during follow-up visits.

 For those who need treatment, the same therapies used for newly diagnosed patients can often be used in patients with relapsed/refractory FL, but additional treatments are also available.

 Treatment for relapsed/refractory FL is based on a patient’s age, overall health, symptoms, and the duration of remission from the last treatment they received.
-Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells., radiation, and Biologic therapies that act specifically against a particular antigen. may be used to treat relapsed/refractory FL.
+Chemotherapy, radiation, and monoclonal antibodies may be used to treat relapsed/refractory FL.
 Common second-line regimens include: